Introduction

 Conclusion

 Converting 5 feet 6 inches to inches is a simple yet valuable skill that comes in handy in many aspects of life.
-By understanding that 5'6" equals 66 inches, you can navigate tasks ranging from home improvement to health tracking with greater ease.
+By understanding that 5'6" equals 66 inches, you can handle tasks ranging from home improvement to health tracking with greater ease.
 While the imperial system may seem less straightforward than the metric system, mastering these conversions empowers you to communicate measurements accurately and confidently.
 Whether you're measuring yourself, your space, or your next project, knowing how to work with feet and inches is a practical tool that never goes out of style.